ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Alignment

 #### Genome Alignment
 Cell Ranger uses an aligner called Orbit (a wrapper around STAR), which performs splicing-aware alignment of reads to the genome.
-Cell Ranger uses the transcript annotation GTF to bucket the reads into exonic, intronic, and intergenic, and by whether the reads align (confidently) to the genome.
+Cell Ranger uses the transcript annotation GTF to assign the reads to exonic, intronic, and intergenic categories, and by whether the reads align (confidently) to the genome.
 A read is exonic if at least 50% of it intersects an exon, intronic if it is non-exonic and intersects an intron, and intergenic otherwise.

 #### MAPQ adjustment
 For reads that align to a single exonic locus but also align to 1 or more non-exonic loci, the exonic locus is prioritized and the read is considered to be confidently mapped to the exonic locus with MAPQ 255.